DataDog/hiring-engineers/answers.md

 lsof -i :5050
 ```

+No process was shown.

 ![](img/5_4.PNG?raw=true)

-No result was produced from that command so I am unsure of how to move past this issue and continue forward.
+At this moment, I tried researching other solutions to fix possible errors and could not work towards a resolution.

-To close things out, a service consists of a collection of methods that together form a feature.
+To close this section out, a service consists of a collection of methods that together form a feature.
 An example of a service is a database for a web application.
 A resource is a data access mechanism for a service.
 These serve as a form of input and can be defined by a URL or a handler function.

 ## Final Question

 In many competitive online games, patches can shift the metagame allowing what was weak a chance to become strong.
-Using DataDog to access the APIs of many of these games, I can generate data on shifts in power so that I can stay ahead of the curve.
+One such game is League of Legends where players control one "champion" out of a roster of over 100.
+Using DataDog to access the API from League of Legends, I can see spikes in winrates of champions after a patch to see where shifts of power are occuring.
+The anomaly function from earlier can be a great application for this!
+This way I can pick the champions that are strong before other players know that they are strong allowing me to stay ahead of the curve.